1.1 This procedure adheres to the principles of the Charter of Incorporation of Aston University and of its Equality and Diversity Policy.

 6.2 A written appeal should be made to the Chief of Operations and Estates who, having taken advice from the Director of Human Resources and Organisational Development, will determine whether or not there has been a significant procedural defect or misunderstanding.
 The Chief of Operations and Estates shall have access to all papers submitted to the University Promotions Committee and where applicable the Promotions Interview Board.
 If the Chief of Operations and Estates is satisfied that there has been a significant defect in the procedure followed or a misinterpretation of a significant factual element, the relevant Promotions Committee or Board shall re-examine the case.

 6.3 The outcome of this re-examination will be final.

-7.1 The University Promotions Committee is chaired by the Vice-Chancellor and comprises the Provost, Pro-Vice-Chancellor for Research and Enterprise, Executive Deans and the Director of Human Resources and Organisational Development or their representative.
+7.1 The University Promotions Committee is chaired by the Vice-Chancellor and comprises the Provost, Pro-Vice-Chancellor for Research and Knowledge Exchange, Executive Deans and the Director of Human Resources and Organisational Development or their representative.
 A member of the HR team will act as Secretary.

 9.1 An indication of the type of evidence which may be considered under each of the three areas are outlined below.
 Applicants should ensure that their CV includes this evidence in order for their case to be considered fully.
 These lists are not exhaustive but give an indication of the information which can help demonstrate achievement in the categories.
 Where applicants show a particularly strong record of achievement against one or more of, for example, the research indicators, this will be taken into account in evaluating the overall level of achievement for research.